 It sounds bad to say but “I’m making this project up as I go along” 😂 as in, it’s not finished yet!
 I’m creating the home learning Cubism Scheme of Work for my KS3 (Year 9) classes and I am going to add lessons weekly depending on how my students respond to it and how […]Read more "KS3 Art – Cubism Home Learning Project"

 I created this painting scheme of work with the aim of engaging more boys in KS3 art.
 The outcomes for the project are less focused on precision and accuracy, but more on expression, emotion and mood.
 It uses Kandinsky’s artwork as a starting point to explore links between music, colour and feelings, then moves on […]Read more "KS3 Painting Scheme of Work: Colour Theory with Kandinsky"

-This scheme of work for KS3 art students was created with the intention of teaching students how to draw the basics in portraiture.
-The portraiture drawing lessons were designed to show the art students how they might draw a face incorrectly and why, then show them how to address their mistakes using some basic guides […]Read more "KS3 Art Scheme of Work: Portraiture"
+This scheme of work for KS3 art students was created with the intention of teaching students how to draw faces and understand the basics in portraiture.
+The portraiture drawing lessons were designed to show the art students how they might draw a face incorrectly and why, then show them how to address their mistakes using […]Read more "KS3 Art Scheme of Work: Portraiture"

 A lesson showing how to draw the human figure correctly in proportion.Read more "KS3 Art Lesson: Drawing Human Figures"

 I love this painting project because it introduces basic colour theory and you can add a range of different challenges each lesson.
 By the end of the project students are able to identify and mix paints to correctly have secondary and tertiary colours, and use their knowledge to create unique and vibrant final painted outcomes. […]Read more "KS3 Art Scheme of Work: Colour Theory"